Robbing The Link Vault orange

 You can read more about the pros and cons of paying for links in this article.

-Blog Roundups
+Blog roundups

 Blog roundups are articles with lists of the best blogs in a particular category.
 If your competitors have inbound links from this type of page, you can ask the owner to include links to your site.